JAPAN FOODIE ADVENTURE

 A university town and cultural center, Lausanne is a city of students and entrepreneurs as well as the home of a vibrant gay scene.
 You can visit museums like the unconventional Musée d'Art Brut dedicated to outsider art or attend the Bejart Ballet, though leave some time to see the enormous 13th-century cathedral.
 When you are ready to check out Lausanne's LGBT scene, start at the Avenue du Tivoli, lined with popular bars and cafes.

-A 40 day Crystal World Cruise that ended in Cape Town where we booked a stunning Royal Suite and curated private art docent and showing of Zeitz and The Vault Private Collections.
-Following we curated a private heli flight to La Residence in Franschhoek with exclusive dining in Persian Alley complete with tastings and private touring of the village.
-Also a luxury yacht to Robben Island that included scuba diving with sharks and private lunch on a nearby atoll.
+South Africa A 40 day Crystal World Cruise that ended in Cape Town where we booked a stunning Royal Suite at the Silo Hotel and curated private art docent at The Zeitz Museum of Contemporary Art and The Vault Private Collection at Silo, a subterranean private gallery.
+Day 2, we curated a private heli flight to La Residence in Franschhoek with exclusive dining in Persian Alley complete with tastings and private touring of the village.
+The final Day 3, we arranged a luxury yacht to Robben Island that included scuba diving with sharks and private lunch on a nearby atoll.